Get

 The simplest explanation for your dog’s blatant frustration over wanting to eat is that you aren’t giving them enough food.
 You might see this with a growing puppy if you underestimate their dietary needs or switch your dog to a new food, thinking it has the same nutritional value as their last food.

 Always follow the feeding guidelines on your dog’s food to start with, then make changes based on their body condition, level of exercise, and what treats they get.
-Discuss your pet’s unique nutritional needs and lifestyle with your vet.
+Discuss your pet’s unique nutritional needs and lifestyle with a vet.
 Tracking your dog’s weight when making dietary adjustments and monitoring their body condition score will help them stay well-fed without risking obesity.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!